-- 1. Of the above 36 units, at least 24 upper division (100-level) and graduate (200-level) course units must be completed, exclusive of 299 (Research) units and 396 (Teaching Practicum) units.
+- Of the above 36 units, at least 24 upper division (100-level) and graduate (200-level) course units must be completed, exclusive of 299 (Research) units and 396 (Teaching Practicum) units.
 Expected time to degree is normally two years. - 2.
-A thesis must be completed, and students should enroll for units in GEO 299 while working on their thesis.
+A thesis must be completed, and students should enroll for units in GEO 299 (see Appendix E) while working on their thesis.
 The thesis must be approved and signed by a committee constituted per the following guidelines: - a.
 The Thesis Committee must have at least three members. - b.
-The Chair of the Thesis Committee is the student's Major Professor and a Geography Graduate Group member. - c.
-At least one other member of the Thesis Committee must be a Geography Graduate Group member. - d.
+The Chair of the Thesis Committee is the student's Major Professor and a Geography Graduate Group member.
+At least one other member of the Thesis Committee must be a Geography Graduate Group member. - c.
+Any research including human or animal subjects must obtain IRB approval or exemption. - d.
 The thesis should be between approximately 10,000-20,000 words, excluding references (35-75 pages, depending on formatting) and contain, in addition to an introduction (with clear thesis statement) and conclusion, between 2-5 substantial chapters and a properly formatted bibliography.
-Writing must follow the writing guidelines as detailed in the appendix below. - e.
+Writing must follow the writing guidelines as detailed Appendix A. - e.
 A thesis defense/exam is not required by GGG but may be requested by the student's Major Professor.